 iDEP is a user-friendly Shiny app powered by many widely-used R/Bioconductor packages for analyzing gene expression data.
 For EDA, it performs hierarchical clustering, k-means clustering, and principal component analysis (PCA). iDEP detects differentially expressed genes using the limma and DESeq2 packages.
 For a group of co-expressed genes, it identifies enriched gene ontology (GO) terms as well as transcription factor binding motifs in promoter sequences.
 Pathway analysis can be performed using GSEA(Gene Set Enrichment Analysis), PAGE (Parametric Analysis of Gene Set Enrichment), GAGE (Generally Applicable Geneset Enrichment), or ReactomePA (Reactome Pathway Analysis).
 Gene expression data can be visualized on KEGG pathway diagrams using pathview.
 We essentially packed all of the R/Bioconductor packages we often use for analyzing gene expression data in a graphical user interface (GUI).

-iDEP can recognize 159 types of common gene IDs from 111 species.
-It has a knowledge-base derived from the annotation of 163 metazoa and 45 plant genomes in Ensembl as of 12/15/2017.
-In addition to gene ontology (GO) annotation from Ensembl, additional data are retrieved from KEGG, Reactome, MSigDB (human), GSKB (mouse), and araPath (arabidopsis).
-In addition, via API access to STRING-db, iDEP can use protein interaction networks and the rich annotations for 115 archaeal, 1678 bacterial, and 238 eukaryotic species.
+iDEP can recognize various types of common gene IDs from 202 Ensembl animal species.
+It has a knowledge-base derived from the annotation of 116 metazoa and 110 plant genomes in Ensembl as of April, 2021.
+In addition to gene ontology (GO) annotation from Ensembl, additional data are retrieved from KEGG, Reactome, MSigDB (human), GSKB (mouse), araPath (arabidopsis), and other different resource.
+In addition, via API access to STRING-db, iDEP can use protein interaction networks and the rich annotations for 168 archaeal, 4445 bacterial, and 477 eukaryotic species.

 Together with ultra-fast quantification methods like Kallisto or platforms like Galaxy, it is now possible to complete the analyses of RNA-seq data in hours, from raw sequences to pathways, on your laptop and under a GUI.